 Continue to discuss the relationship between the illustrations and the text with students.
-Use the organizer on Resource #2: Integrate Illustrations and Story Details to record the words in the text and connect them to what is happening in the illustration.
+Use the printable David Goes to School Integrating Illustrations and Story Details Worksheet to record the words in the text and connect them to what is happening in the illustration.

 After You Read

 Questions to Discuss